Yeah, you're watching a little bit of Obama in a speech at the Brandenburg Gate.

 But the money for the fence has already been authored.

-Some I forget how many miles of fence have been authorized, but very small percentage of the fence authorized has been built.
+Some, I forget how many miles of fence have been authorized, but very small percentage of the fence authorized has been built.

 So somebody submitted an amendment to finish what's already been signed into law.

-And then amendment failed.
+And that amendment failed.

-just did that for political reasons.
+They just did that for political reasons.

-We are in this position because we never say no to a Democrat initiative.
+We're in this position because we never say no to a Democrat initiative.

 The Democrats want national health care.

-We don't say no.
+We don't say no and oppose it.

 We have to have an alternative.